tsutton/chi/README.md

 *Chi is not ready for use yet.*

 Chi is an executor for the [States language](https://states-language.net/) with a goal of enabling testing and debugging of state machines.
-Instead of executing Lambda functions or using any of the other AWS service integrations built into [AWS Step Functions](https://docs.aws.amazon.com/step-functions/index.html), resources are provided by a DSL for expression simple JSON manipulation; thus State Machines can be tested against a variety of scenarios without needing to setup Lambdas.
+Instead of executing Lambda functions or using any of the other AWS service integrations built into [AWS Step Functions](https://docs.aws.amazon.com/step-functions/index.html), resources are provided by a DSL for expressing simple JSON manipulation; thus State Machines can be tested against a variety of scenarios without needing to setup Lambdas.

 ## Quick Start